Sahara-Sheik/Robotic-Vision/src/figure_generators/SETUP_GUIDE_112CAM.md

 ├── gripper_hemisphere.png
 ├── all_components_hemispheres.png  (6-panel combined view)  ### I NEED to fix this
 └── component_summary.csv (statistical report)
+I have added more here so I need to update this
 ```

 ## 🔍 Understanding Results